Principality Building Society’s Future Generations Fund

 We will prioritise organisations and projects that are increasing accessibility to those who are underserved or vulnerable.
 This includes projects supporting individuals from protected characteristic backgrounds 2010 Equalities Act and individuals from the most deprived communities in Wales.

-- Grants of up to £5,000 will be awarded to third sector organisations, to support young people under the age of 40 in Wales.
+- Grants up to £12,500 per year for up to 2 years will be awarded to third sector organisations, to support young people under the age of 40 in Wales.

 Who can apply?

 Organisations with an income of under £500,000 in the last financial year.